apache/carbondata/docs/carbon-as-spark-datasource-guide.md

 The CarbonData fileformat is now integrated as Spark datasource for read and write operation without using CarbonSession.
 This is useful for users who wants to use carbondata as spark's data source.

-**Note:** You can only apply the features of Spark datasource similar to Parquet.
+**Note:** You can only apply the functions/features supported by spark datasource APIs, functionalities supported would be similar to Parquet.
 The carbon session features are not supported.

 # Create Table with DDL